 Access is available at many points along this sandy stretch, although it takes a little more effort in the northern section, an area that includes Fort Stevens State Park.
 The middle sections include Sunset and Del Ray beaches, both state recreation sites.
 Next come the beach towns of Gearhart and Seaside, with plenty of public beach access.

 Some years the clam populations vary by location.
-For example, the class of clams that will be 3 to 4 inches long in 2012 (and bigger in 2013) is stronger both in the south near Seaside and to the north of the wreck of the Peter Iredale (Fort Stevens State Park) than it is between those two ends.
+For example, a recent class of clams was stronger in the south near Seaside and to the north of the wreck of the Peter Iredale (Fort Stevens State Park) than it was between those two ends, but other years might be best in the middle.

 Most clams harvested by recreational diggers are 1 to 3 years old, although Hunter said they can live up to 6 years in this region.
 Larvae typically set down in the sand in late summer, which is why the most popular Oregon beaches (everything north of Tillamook Head) are closed to harvest for much of the summer (July 15-Sept.
 30).